 The Stock Market Wizard

 Presenting a consistently and dramatically successful trading philosophy and method, based upon applying truly meaningful data, discipline, common sense and the basic facts of life.
-Opinions, preconceived notions, arbitrary decisions,“ratings” and emotions are not part of the process.
+Opinions, preconceived notions, arbitrary decisions, “ratings” and emotions are not part of the process.

 There is actually nothing esoteric, mysterious or complicated about making enormous amounts of money in the stock market, in any economic environment.
+Algorithms are not required.

 The first prerequisite for success is to disabuse yourself of the false, irrational and counterproductive notions that the majority of people associate with the stock market and suffer from, accordingly.
 One of the most common mistakes is regarding stocks to be synonymous with their companies.
 Clearly, the best-known or most admired and successful companies and products don’t usually represent the best stock investments at any given time.
 Another widely held misconception is thinking that volatility is synonymous with risk.
 A third myth is discarded when you realize and accept that there will never be any such thing as “the House’s money” in your portfolio.
 The silly concept of supposedly “using the House’s money” wouldn’t be justified or realistic, even when playing Monopoly.

 Next, you need to abandon any wasteful preoccupation you have with all of the irrelevant metrics that the fundamentalists use, as well as any reliance on the pseudo-sophisticated chart-patterns that are ritualistically employed by the technicians.
 Some people actually make their stock-investment decisions based on the “ratings” designated by analysts and brokerage firms.
 One of the commonly used stock ratings — “neutral”, also known as “hold” — is patently ludicrous.
-Every stock either warrants buying or it should be sold, so the funds can be used to buy a profitable stock.
+Every stock either warrants buying or it should be sold, so the resultant funds can be used to buy a profitable stock.
 Analysts who issue a “Hold” rating embarrass themselves, by tacitly admitting that they don’t have a clue about the true merits of the stock.
 Once having insulated yourself from the distractions and restraints of the aforementioned negative influences, you’ll then be liberated and prepared to concentrate on pursuing the proven policies and practices that will assure your prospects for extraordinary success in the Market.